 The successful marriage of gin to tonic is thanks to the British colonization in the Indian subcontinent.
 Malaria was a huge problem and adding quinine to tonic water for prevention may have helped, but the taste was vile so the addition of gin helped mask the flavor - the rest is history.

 Making the perfect gin and tonic is, and probably always will be, a subject guaranteed to create debate and argument amongst the British.
 Which Gin - lemon or lime - the proportion of gin to tonic - to stir or not to stir?
 Everyone has an opinion.
 My husband is the G & T-mixer in this house, and this is his preferred combination lime in the gin and stir.

 In recent years, and we are not talking above around 5, there has been a massive surge of new craft gins.
 These are gin distillers working on a pretty small scale and working closely with different botanicals and styles.

-These craft gins are much sought after and vary so much in style and flavour that they have formed their own sub-culture of the where; why and what's of the gin world.
+These craft gins are much sought after and vary so much in style and flavor that they have formed their own sub-culture of the where; why and what's of the gin world.
 Fall lucky with a bar stocked with gin and they will usually let you taste a number to sample before you buy.
-There is no risk if the gin you like is there, otherwise it is the ones you buy they are dependent on.
+There is no risk if the gin you like is there, otherwise, it is the ones you buy they are dependent on.